Gate-Aware Online Planning for Two-Player Autonomous Drone Racing: Abstract

 \section{Abstract}

-The autonomous quadrotor's flying speed has kept increasing in the past $5$ years, especially in the field of autonomous drone racing.
-However, the majority of the research mainly focuses on the aggressive flight of a single quadrotor.
-In this letter, we propose a novel method called Pairwise Model Predictive Control (PMPC) that can guide two quadrotors online to fly through the waypoints with minimum time without collisions.
-The flight task is first modeled as a nonlinear optimization problem and then an efficient two-step mass point velocity search method is used to provide initial values and references to improve the solving efficiency so that the method can run online with a frequency of $50$ Hz and can handle dynamic waypoints.
-The simulation and real-world experiments validate the feasibility of the proposed method and in the real-world experiments, the two quadrotors can achieve a top speed of $8.1m/s$ in a $6$-waypoint racing track in a compact flying arena of $6m\times4m\times2m$.
+The flying speed of autonomous quadrotors has increased significantly over the past $5$ years, particularly in the field of autonomous drone racing.
+However, most research primarily focuses on the aggressive flight of a single quadrotor, simplifying the racing gate traversal problem to a waypoint passing problem that neglects the orientations of the racing gates.
+In this paper, we propose a systematic method called Pairwise Model Predictive Control (PMPC) that can guide two quadrotors online to navigate racing gates with minimal time and without collisions.
+The flight task is initially simplified as a point-mass model waypoint passing problem to provide analytical time optimal reference through an efficient two-step velocity search method.
+Subsequently, we utilize the spatial configuration of the racing track to compute the optimal heading at each gate, maximizing the visibility of subsequent gates for the quadrotors.
+To address varying gate orientations, we introduce a novel Magnetic Induction Line-based spatial curve to guide the quadrotors through racing gates of different orientations.
+Furthermore, we formulate a nonlinear optimization problem that uses the point-mass trajectory as initial values and references to enhance solving efficiency, enabling the method to run onboard at a frequency of $200$ Hz.
+The feasibility of the proposed method is validated through both simulation and real-world experiments.
+In real-world tests, the two quadrotors achieved a top speed of $6.1 m/s$ on a $7$-waypoint racing track within a compact flying arena of $5 m \times 4 m \times 2 m$.